Russell Tribunal: Criticisms

 The tribunal did not investigate alleged war crimes by the Viet Cong; Ralph Schoenman commented: "Lord Russell would think no more of doing that than of trying the Jews of the Warsaw Ghetto for their uprising against the Nazis."

 The Russell Tribunal was included by historian Guenter Lewy as part of a "veritable industry publicizing alleged war crimes", as increasing numbers of American servicemen were stepping forward with published accounts of their experiences with atrocities, and scholars and peace organisations were holding tribunals dealing with war crimes.

 Staughton Lynd, chairman of the 1965 "March on Washington", was asked by Russell to participate in the tribunal and rejected the invitation.
 Lynd's objections and criticism of the Tribunal were based on the fact that Russell planned to investigate only non-North Vietnamese and National Liberation Front conduct.
 Lynd wrote that "in conversation with the emissary who proffered the invitation, I urged that the alleged war crimes of any party to the conflict should come before the Tribunal.
 After all, I argued, a "crime" is an action that is wrong no matter who does it.
 Pressing my case, I asked, "What if it were shown that the National Liberation Front of South Vietnam tortures unarmed prisoners?"
 The answer, as I understood it, was, "Anything is justified that drives the imperialist aggressor into the sea."
 I declined the invitation to be a member of the Tribunal."

-David Horowitz, who did some work for the Bertrand Russell Peace Foundation but didn't participate in the Tribunal, wrote 30 years later about the criticism that the Russell Tribunal would not also investigate alleged Communist atrocities.
+David Horowitz, who did some work for the Bertrand Russell Peace Foundation but did not participate in the Tribunal, wrote 30 years later about the criticism that the Russell Tribunal would not also investigate alleged Communist atrocities.
 In his memoirs, Horowitz wrote that Jean-Paul Sartre said, "I refuse to place in the same category the actions of an organization of poor peasants ... and those of an immense army backed by a highly organized country ...".
 Horowitz interpreted Sartre's words to mean "the Communists were, by definition, incapable of committing war crimes."

 Judge Richard Goldstone, writing in The New York Times in October 2011, said of the Russell Tribunal on Palestine that "It is not a 'tribunal.'
 The 'evidence' is going to be one-sided and the members of the 'jury' are critics whose harsh views of Israel are well known.
 In Israel, there is no apartheid.
 Nothing there comes close to the definition of apartheid under the 1998 Rome Statute."

 South African journalist and human rights activist Benjamin Pogrund, now living in Israel, described the Cape Town Session of the Russell Tribunal on Palestine as "It's theatre: the actors know their parts and the result is known before they start.
 Israel is to be dragged into the mud."

 After the Cape Town session, Israeli MK Otniel Schneller filed a complaint with the Knesset's Ethics Committee against MK Hanin Zoabi, who testified at the Tribunal that "Israel is an apartheid state".

 A group of Jewish South Africans protested against the court, and the organiser of the protest called it a "Kangaroo Court."